 Document AI, or Document Intelligence [44], is an application of Artificial Intelligence (AI) that involves automatic reading, comprehension, and analysis of business documents.
-It is very challenging due to the diversity of layouts and formats from webpages, digital-born or scanned documents, low-quality scanned document images, and the template structure's complexity.
+It is very challenging due to the diversity of layouts and formats from webpages, digitalborn or scanned documents, low-quality scanned document images, and the template structure's complexity.
 With the various structures of business document images, extracting semantic information from its textual content favours downstream tasks such as document retrieval, information extraction, and text classification [13].
 The first workshop on Document Intelligence was held on December 14, 2019 at Conference on Neural Information Processing Systems (NeurIPS) in Vancouver, Canada [44].

+Document Artificial Intelligence (AI) or Document Intelligence is a research topic that has been growing in recent years involving natural language processing and computer vision.
+With the acceleration of digitization, the structured analysis and content extraction of documents, images, and others has become a key part of digital success.
+Key information extraction from business document images requires understanding texts in various layouts.
+Many AI technologies have advanced to improve the use and handling of industrial documents, such as machine and deep learning.
 Recent approaches in literature have explored frameworks that utilize information from text, layout, and document images to serve specific downstream tasks.
-However, they are limited by the inability to learn cross-modal representations in text, layout, and image dimensions for documents and process multi-page documents.
+However, they are limited by the inability to learn crossmodal representations in text, layout, and image dimensions for documents and process multi-page documents.
 Pre-training techniques have been demonstrated in the Natural Language Processing (NLP) domain to learn generic textual representations from large unlabeled datasets applicable to various downstream NLP tasks.